ExpiredOnions/KMIDS-GFM-Future-Engineer-2025/README.md

 - **Compact size and lightweightness** allows easy fitting on our robot.
 - **Fast sampling rate** allows real-time mapping and obstacle avoidance.

-The LIDAR's sensor has been custom coded, to better fit our needs.
+The LIDAR's sensor driver has been custom-coded, to better fit our needs.
+[Code Link Here]

-[code here]

 ### Fish Eye Lens Camera